moia-oss/scynamo/docs/README.md

 ### Derivation of ScynamoCodec

-Scynamo provides both `semiauto` and `auto` derivation.
+Scynamo provides both `semiauto` and `auto` derivation via `shapeless`.
 Note that mixing them is not a good idea and can lead to compile errors due to ambiguity of implicits.

 To use them you need to import `scynamo.generic.semiauto._` or `scynamo.generic.auto._`, respectively.
 There is a third alternative